grafana/grafana/docs/sources/enterprise/access-control/manage-rbac-roles.md

 ### Create custom roles using provisioning

 File-based provisioning is one method you can use to create custom roles.
-You cannot create a custom role with permissions that you do not have.
-For example, if you only have `users:create` permissions, then you cannot create a role that includes other permissions.

 1. Open the YAML configuration file and locate the `roles` section.